| LCBO

 Good Partners

-Our valued partners can join us in our vision to enhance diversity in the beverage alcohol industry in one or more of the following ways:
+Our Good Partners can join us in our vision to enhance diversity in the beverage alcohol industry in one or more of the following ways:

 2. Identify mentors.
 Recommend diverse women who are established professionals within your organizations to mentor Spirit of Inclusion Initiative students who are studying to begin or advance their careers.

 3. Identify eligible students.
-Share the program with diverse women in Ontario who are eligible for Spirit of Inclusion Initiative scholarships, bursaries and programming.
+Share the program with diverse women within your organization and across Ontario who are eligible for Spirit of Inclusion Initiative scholarships, bursaries and/or programming.

 Good Partners